 Interleaved within this topic students will cover a range of geographical skills in analysing and interpreting different data sources, and continue to enrich their locational knowledge and spatial and environmental understanding through globes, maps and atlases and images.
 Students will interpret Ordnance Survey maps in the classroom including using grid references and scale, topographical and other thematic mapping, and aerial and satellite photographs as well as continue to develop their understanding of the use Geographical Information Systems (GIS) to view, analyse and interpret places and data.

 Future Learning (Topic)

-KS3 at Balcarras- Climate change (year 8), Tectonic Hazards (year 8), Global Tourism (Year 9)
+KS3 at Balcarras- Violent Earth, Perishing places (Year 8), Coasts, Paradise lost?
+(Year 9)